 Author: Dana Loy

-Summary: Through a year-long drama and playwriting project with her bilingual class of 8th graders, Dana Loy and a visiting artist engaged her students in writing stories that could be dramatized, learning about playwriting and working together as actors with the end goal of developing a script that would be performed in a university theater.
+Summary: Through a year-long drama and playwriting project with her bilingual class of 8th graders, Dana Loy and a visiting artist engaged her students in writing stories that could be dramatized, learning about playwriting and working together as actors with the goal of developing a script that would be performed in a university theater.
 Along the way, these immigrant students drew on their experiences and strengths, improved reading and writing skills in both languages, discovered confidence and a sense of community, and increased their chances of remaining in school.
-An inspiring article filled with rich detail and examples that could be useful for teachers and sites interested in exploring intersections of writing and performance arts—in classrooms or other youth programming.
+An inspiring article filled with rich detail and examples that could be useful for teachers and sites interested in exploring intersections between writing and the performance arts—in classrooms or other youth programming.

 Original Date of Publication: 2004

 We’re happy when that first Mexican child arrives, adding to the school’s diversity.
 But when her cousin comes, and another, and when they form a critical mass that changes the balance of the class roles, we teachers are understandably concerned.
 During the 1990s I worked with a group of Hispanic kids in Albuquerque, and, curiously, those new students became the catalyst that shaped my teaching more than I could have predicted and in ways that helped me fall in love with my profession.

 When the new school year started and I noticed the large number of immigrant kids in my classes, I worked with a sympathetic counselor to reschedule the eighteen Spanish-speaking eighth-graders together into one bilingual class.
 Although I don’t think the segregated classroom is necessarily the best approach, this was an opportunity to zoom in on the students and their needs.
 My idea was to teach writing through the study of literature and as a process—just as I did in my regular classes—and I wanted to incorporate what I’d learned about playwriting and creative drama.